lukasjarosch/skipper/README.md

   - Useful for data which is pre-processed somewhere else, outside of the skipper scope
   - Add function something like `AddClass(data map[string]any, classPath string, adjustRootKey bool) error`
     - data is the data to add as class, this will be written into the `classPath` as file - relative to the class path of skipper
-    - `adjustRootKey` addresses the issue that if the data has been loaded in a struct, the root key might not match the filename and thus break skipper rules
+    - `adjustRootKey` addresses the issue that if the data has been mapped to a struct prior, the root key might not match the filename and thus break skipper rules.
 - [x] Allow wildcard imports of classes `foo.bar.*`
   - This might be useful if you want to define a directory with classes which are validated by your business-logic.
   - You might want to define some sort of `GeneralizedResource` which you want customers to use.